 [ Collections ]

-Our photographic collection from 'round our big backyard.
-Each tile and bunch of photos is often accompanied by trail notes focusing on long distance hiking, showcasing the importance of our national parks, or the simple benefits of spending our time outdoors .
+This is our photographic collection sourced from around our incredible big backyard.
+Each tile and bunch of photos is often accompanied by trail notes focusing on long distance hiking, showcasing the importance of our wilderness areas, and the simple benefits and lessons of spending our time outdoors .
 Click here to view our entire collection and click here to purchase prints.

-From the Top End to Tassie, from the Bibbulmun to Mt Barney – and all trails in between.
+From the Top End to Tassie, and all trails in between.

 Making Tracks is a platform for hikers created by hikers passionate about our beautiful backyard.

-With camera in hand and journal at the ready, we want to share our appreciation for our backyard in three ways.
+With camera in hand and journal at the ready, we want to share our appreciation for the world in these three ways.

 The maps.
 The dust.
 Your gear and food condensed masterfully into your backpack.
 Where it all begins, overnight on the trail immersed in our big backyard.

-Hiking through unique landscapes grants us with incredible opportunities to photograph its beauty.
-Our collection of photos covers overnight trails, national parks, and simple benefits of nature.
+Hiking through unique landscapes grants us with incredible opportunities to be inspired to create art to share.
+Our online collection covers overnight trails, wilderness areas, and the simple benefits of nature.